-5. Beyond the project's direct accomplishments, what was the impact on - or benefit to - your organization, your discipline/field, and/or your community?
+5. Beyond the project's direct accomplishments, what was the benefit to your organization?
 (2,500 character limit)

 TO COMPLETE YOUR NARRATIVE PORTION, please click on the Arts Education project type identified in your approved application or amendment, as appropriate.
 Each project type has a unique set of questions; you should respond only to the questions related to your project type.